Dentures Vancouver, WA

 Thankfully, advancements in dental technology provide patients with several options to replace missing teeth.
 Modern dentures are made of pink gum-colored acrylic and plastic resin, with multiple teeth options.

-Other types of dentures include fixed dentures and implant supported dentures.
+Other types of restorations include fixed dentures and implant supported dentures.
 Your tooth replacement options may depend on the how many teeth your missing, the condition of your existing natural teeth, the strength of your bone structure.
 Most importantly, your dentist will provide you with the best option for your overall health.

 Removable Complete Dentures